[Investigation] EU lawyering for Russia: making 'good' money?

 It can also re-blacklist her on modified grounds in future, even it loses this case.

-But given that she was designated on similar grounds to several other Russian VIPs, EU diplomats fear Violetta Prighozina's victory could be the first of more bad news.
+But given that she was designated on similar grounds to several other Russian VIPs, EU diplomats fear Prighozina's victory could be the first of more bad news.

 And that risks having a chilling effect on future EU action against Russia's war effort.